bryanzanr/triple/README.md

 * Prepare the models in app/models (user, follow, sleep_record).
 * Prepare the controllers and serialization in app/controllers (main application, user that include follow flow / mechanism, sleep_record that includes clock in / out action).
 * Execute rails db:create (to validate the created model / schema if not existed yet, if already existed can execute rails db:drop first which later will create database good_night_development for the app and good_night_test for the spec).
-* Execute rails db:migrate (to generate the initial migration into the previous created databases which will be saved in db/schema.rb).
+* Execute rails db:migrate (to generate the initial migration that include the necessary index in the models into the previous created databases which will be saved in db/schema.rb).
 * Execute rails db:seed (to populate the data from db/seeds.rb which will also remove all of the existing data if any)
 * Prepare the unit tests for previous models (spec/models/) and controllers (spec/requests/).
 * Execute bundle exec rspec (to check all the unit tests or add the file in the end of statement if wanted to be specific)
+* Execute rails generate rswag:api:install to generate config/initializers/rswag_api.rb and configure the API for /api-docs in the routes (after adding the library in the Gemfile).
+* Execute rails generate rswag:ui:install to generate config/initializers/rswag_ui.rb and configure the UI for /api-docs in the routes.
+* Execute rails generate rswag:specs:install to generate spec/swagger_helper.rb for adjust the default URL to http://localhost:3000 instead of https://www.example.com
+* Execute bundle exec rake rswag:specs:swaggerize to generate generate OpenAPI JSON files in swagger/v1/swagger.yaml based on the spec/integration
 * Create docker-compose.yml for running through container.
 * Create README.md for explaining about setup instructions, architecture explanation, and important note.
 * Create .gitignore for excluding the generated / binary files.